 There is no charge to ride the trolley, and operators are prohibited from accepting gratuities.

 How do I get off the free downtown trolley?

 Simply let the driver know where you’d like to get off the trolley.
 Disembarking at intersections is recommended.

 When does free downtown trolley service run?

 The free trolley runs seven days a week, with the exception of the following holidays: New Year’s Day; Martin Luther King, Jr. Day; Easter; Memorial Day; Independence Day; Labor Day; Thanksgiving; & Christmas.
 Service runs Monday – Friday from 7:10 am to 8:30 pm, on Saturdays from 10:30 am to 8:30 pm, and Sundays from 10:30 am to 5:30 pm.
 Frequency of the trolley is approximately every forty minutes.
-Please refer to the schedule page for an exact schedule.
+Please click here for a schedule.